Xhengis Rexhepi

 Xhengis Rexhepi (born 8 July 1982) is a Macedonian coach for Vëllaznimi and former footballer.

 Coaching career

+Llapi

+On 19 December 2019, Rexhepi signed for Llapi of the Football Superleague of Kosovo.

 Trepça '89

 In July 2024, Rexhepi signed for Trepça '89 of the First Football League of Kosovo.

 Vëllaznimi

 In 2025, Vëllaznimi announced that Rexhepi would be the head coach.